 This auricular delicacy once had a longer common name, unsuited to modern sensibilities – now it’s just anyone’s ear (sometimes ‘wood ear’ ‘monkey’s ear’ or ‘jelly ear’).
 They can be found in some supermarkets as a dried mushroom, usually sourced from China and often called ‘cloud mushroom’.

 But they’re readily found locally, growing on living and fallen wood (usually elder).
-After it has been raining they have a noticeably ear-like shape, with a pinkish-brown colouration and a jellyish texture.
-In dry weather they are shrivelled and darker but can still be harvested and reconstituted by soaking in water.
+After it has been raining they have a noticeably ear-like shape, with an amber colour and a jellyish texture.
+In dry weather they are shrivelled, dark and brittle but can still be harvested and reconstituted by soaking in water.
 In their dry state they can be stored for months.

 This mushroom has been used in western folk medicine and is still valued medicinally in China.
-Research has recently suggested that it has cholesterol lowering properties – which is as good an excuse to eat a mushroom as you might need.
+Research has recently suggested that it has cholesterol lowering properties.
 Shredded, they make a fine addition to a spicy soup, providing a seaweed-like crunch.
-I like them raw in a salad, to provide a little variety in texture, but they should be washed well beforehand (you may want to blanch them too).
 They are not good fried like most other fungi as their texture is more gelatinous than spongey.

 Steve Wallis has been foraging for fungi since 1993, with years of experience working on a wild site of woodland and heathland in the New Forest.
-All of the mushrooms described here, and many more besides, grew profusely across the estate, sparking an interest that became a passion.
 Steve believes that good mushrooms are going to waste, because we regard them all (in the wild) with suspicion – even though we readily learn to distinguish sloe and elder, for example, from all the poisonous berries.